your adventure in

 http://www.greenlee.iastate.edu/

-The advertising major prepares students for careers in business and industry or for graduate education.
-Students majoring in advertising find career opportunities in professions requiring applied communication expertise.
-Graduates are qualified for positions in the creative and account sides of advertising within businesses, agencies and media.
-Coursework in this major focuses on writing, research, digital and emerging media, and professional abilities.
+The Advertising Major prepares students for professional careers or graduate education.
+Students majoring in Advertising find career opportunities in professions requiring applied communication expertise.
+Graduates are qualified for positions in creative, account management, media planning and other areas within businesses, agencies and media.
+Coursework in this major focuses on writing, research, digital and emerging media and professional abilities.
 Students are required to complete a capstone internship experience to practice and refine their skills.

-The Greenlee School of Journalism and Communication prepares students for the field of communication.
-The school offers three majors:
+The Greenlee School of Journalism and Communication prepares students for communication fields.
+The school offers four majors:

-Founded in 1905, the unit was one of the first journalism programs to be accredited in 1948 and continues to be one of the longest continuously accredited programs in the country.
+Founded in 1905, the unit was one of the first Journalism programs to be accredited in 1948 and continues to be one of the longest continuously accredited programs in the country.
 Accreditation is based on the principle that students need a broad-based, liberal arts education and solid core courses within the discipline.
-Students taking one major at the school may not seek an additional major or a minor in the school.
-All students are required to take an additional major or a minor outside the school as an area of expertise.
+Advertising students may seek an additional major or minor in Digital Storytelling, but may not pursue a second major or minor in Journalism, Public Relations or Sports Media and Communication.
+All Advertising students are required to take an additional major or a minor.

 Student Learning Outcomes